survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 We get this behavior because we set `hotOnly: true` for WDS.
 Going with `inline: true` would have swallowed the error and refreshed the page.
 This behavior is fine, though, as we will implement the HMR interface next to avoid the need for hard refresh.
 Before that we can do something about those cryptic numbers to get more sensible output.

-You should be able to access the application alternately through **localhost:8080/webpack-dev-server/** instead of the root.
+You can access the application alternately through **localhost:8080/webpack-dev-server/** instead of the root.
 It will provide status information within the browser itself at the top of the application.
 If your application relies on WebSockets and you use WDS proxying, you'll need to use this specific url: otherwise, WDS logic will interfere.

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.